 What's the cost?

-Essentially, the all-inclusive cost is $1500 per person or less and depends on choice of lodging and number of roommates (the cost is only more if you want a private jungalow or room for one person).
+Essentially, the all-inclusive cost is $1500 per person or less and depends on choice of lodging and number of roommates (the cost would only be more if you want a private jungalow or room for one person).
+A limited number of scholarships are available; please inquire if you are in need.

 Pre-trip– Up to three (3) one-on-one sessions with our licensed health coach, a holistic (mind, body, spirit, relationships) well-being inventory, and recommended readings and media.